British American Tobacco: Former

 BAT has diversified into various fields at different times in its history.
 Its U.S. retail division, BATUS Retail Group, acquired Gimbels, Kohl's, and Saks Fifth Avenue in the 1970s and Marshall Field's and its divisions in 1982.
 It purchased the United Kingdom retail chain Argos in 1979.
 The company sold Kohl's grocery stores to A&P in 1983.
 In 1986, BATUS sold the Kohl's department stores and two Marshall Field's divisions, The Crescent and Frederick & Nelson; BATUS closed Gimbels the same year, with many locations being absorbed by sister division Marshall Field's, as well as Allied Stores' Stern's and Pomeroy's divisions.
 In 1990, Dayton Hudson Corporation (now Target Corporation) purchased Marshall Field's, Dillard's purchased Ivey's (another Marshall Field's division), Investcorp S.A. purchased Saks Fifth Avenue, and Argos was demerged (Argos was acquired by previous parent company GUS plc in 1998).

 The Group was a major financial services company with the acquisitions of Eagle Star (1984), Allied Dunbar (1985) and the Farmers Group, Inc. (1988).
 Around 1996 British American Tobacco merged its financial operations into a single operating unit, British American Financial Services (BAFS).
 This division merged with Zurich Insurance Company in 1998 to form the Zurich Financial Services Group.

+Corporate affairs

+The company's board is chaired by Luc Jobin, appointed in 2021.
+It's non-executive board members are Holly Keller Koeppel, Kandy Anand, Karen Guerra, Murray Kessler, Véronique Laury, Darrell Thomas and Serpil Timuray.